 Perhaps the error you encountered isn’t quite so black and white as mistaken terms.
 You may find yourself in more of an ambiguous gray zone.
 Perhaps you interpreted dimension parameters one way, and your carrier interpreted them in another.
 Or it could be that the delivery location left room for misunderstanding.

 How do you do that?
 Relentless clarity is the only answer.
-Clear documentation, direct communication, all procedural requirements scrupulously observed.
-A good 3PL can help you here because they’ll have an encyclopedic understanding of best practice principles, right down to a carrier’s expectation by freight, weight, and transportation lane.
+Clear documentation, direct communication, and all procedural requirements were scrupulously observed.
+A good supply chain consultant and partner can help you here because they’ll have an encyclopedic understanding of best practice principles, right down to a carrier’s expectation by freight, weight, and transportation lane.

 3. Errors are also opportunities